Signers

 Modifying signers

-before signing them.
+MessageModifyingSigner is an interface that potentially modifies the content of the provided SignableMessages before signing them.
 E.g. this enables wallets to prefix or suffix nonces to the messages they sign.
-For each message, instead of returning a SignatureDictionary
+For each message, instead of returning a SignatureDictionary, its modifyAndSignMessages function returns its updated SignableMessage with a potentially modified content and signature dictionary.

 Characteristics: